Razyapoo/Indoor-Positioning-System/Archive/Journal/software.md

 - need to configure program in CMakeLists
 - install xorg to be able to open windows when running program from shell
 -

+# March 03, 2023

+- C++ version of stereo calibration is implemented.
+However with IP cameras it works worse than with webcameras.
+Frames are not synchronized.
+- In order to solve it, threaded version need to be implemented.
+Each camera will use a separate thread.